POLE DANCE POLE: WHICH MATERIAL SHOULD YOU CHOOSE?

 → Pros:

-• classic grip, suitable for all uses and all levels
+- Classic grip, suitable for all uses and levels

 → Cons:

-• may wear out more quickly than stainless steel
+- Tends to wear out slightly faster than stainless steel

-NB: Lupit Pole’s chrome poles don’t use nickel, so they are hypoallergenic!
+NB: Lupit Pole’s chrome poles are nickel-free, making them hypoallergenic!

 → Pros: